Ulflander/Noode.js/README.md

 ## Noode

-A class and basic event system for Node.js
+A javascript class-based system with inheritance and events handling for Node.js.

 Documentation available at http://www.aenoa-systems.com/docs/noode/